Yakov-Bader/onlineAuctionAPI/README.md

 response: `{"status": "error", "message": "you are missing some details"}`
 response: `{"status": "error", "message": "you already have a sale with this name"}`
 response: `{"status": "error", "message": "I don't recognize you"}`
+response: `{"status": "error", "message": "this is too high of a number"}`
 ### Bid
 **POST** [https://onlineauctionapi.herokuapp.com/bid](https://onlineauctionapi.herokuapp.com/bid)
 describe: this is for to bid on a sale